MySQL for Pivotal Cloud Foundry

 (*) vSphere only, v1.7 and earlier

 - Single and three-node clusters are the only supported topologies.
 Ops Manager will allow the Operator to set the number of instances to other values, only one and three are advised.
 For more information, see Avoid an even number of nodes in the Cluster Scaling, Node Failure, and Quorum topic.

 - Although two Proxy instances are deployed by default, there is no automation to direct clients from one to the other.
-See the note in the Proxy section, as well as the entry in Known Issues.
+To address this, configure a load balancer as described in the Proxy section.

 - Only the InnoDB storage engine is supported; it is the default storage engine for new tables.
-Attempted use of other storage engines (including MyISAM) may result in data loss.
+Use of other storage engines (including MyISAM) may result in data loss.

 - All databases are managed by shared, multi-tenant server processes.
 Although data is securely isolated between tenants using unique credentials, application performance may be impacted by noisy neighbors.

 - Round-trip latency between database nodes must be less than five seconds; if the latency is higher than this, nodes will become partitioned.
 If more than half of cluster nodes are partitioned, the cluster will lose quorum and become unusable until manually bootstrapped.